Jason-TongR/The-MathNote-of-Jason-in-GTIIT/README.md

 This is the all math classes of notes in GTIIT that taken by Jason

-All notes are in the "Release" page !
+All notes are in the "Releases" page !
 Welcome !